roots/docs/docs/trellis/master/vault.md

 ### 1. Set vault password

 Generate a long random password and save it as a string on a single line in a new file.
 Name the file `.vault_pass` and save it at the root of this project (e.g., next to `ansible.cfg`).
 You will probably want to run `chmod 600 .vault_pass` to restrict access to this file.
-This `.vault_pass` file will remain in plain text and should _not_ be committed to your repo, so be sure that it is included in your `.gitignore` file.
+This `.vault_pass` file will remain in plain text and should _not_ be committed to your repo, so be sure that it is included in your `.gitignore` file (which Trellis does by default).

 If you prefer not to create a file with your vault password, you can add the `--ask-vault-pass` flag to your `ansible-playbook` commands, which will prompt you to enter your password via the command line.